 VISITING SCHOLAR IN PHILOSOPHY, UC BERKELEY

-"These Are My Hours is the most intimate portrayal of a woman in labor I have ever seen on film.
-The power, strength, and everyday miraculousness of birth are all captured.
+"These Are My Hours is the most intimate portrayal of a woman in labor I have ever seen.
+The power, strength, and everyday miraculousness of birth are all captured in this new homebirth film.
 I recommend it for all parents-to-be as well as practitioners seeking to expand their trust in birth-giving parents."

 - ANNE FRYE, CPM

 "Whoever watches These Are My Hours becomes a companion, a godparent in this woman’s labor, a participant in a small yet enormous slice of life.
 The film contrasts the true glory of the female body and its muscular and existential potential: Emily is not just a pregnant woman; she is the primal life-giving woman who wishes to do, can do and does do.
 This is, simply and in all its complexity, experiencing a revelation - of a new person, who will grow up to view the female naked body naturally, with respect and curiosity, in its beauty and ugliness, the way it really is."